qmasingarbe/pymiere/README.md

 ## Internal working
 Here is how pymiere works :
-1. `pymiere` converts the python action to some _ExtendScript_ code (ExtendScript is Abode flavored javascript used to access and manipulate programmatically their software)
+1. `pymiere` converts the python action (get property, execute function...) to some _ExtendScript_ code (ExtendScript is Abode flavored javascript used to access and manipulate programmatically their software)
 2. `pymiere` sends the ExtendScript code to the `Pymiere Link` extension via the _requests_ lib (http)
-3. `Pymiere Link` _node.js_ server receive the ExtendScript code and eval it within Premiere context
+3. `Pymiere Link` _node.js_ server receive the ExtendScript code and execute it within Premiere Pro context
-4. If some value is returned `Pymiere Link` will send back the _JSON encoded_ response to `pymiere`
+4. If some value is returned `Pymiere Link` will send it back as a _JSON encoded_ response to `pymiere`
 5. `pymiere` will then decode the JSON data to have it back in the python context

-On top of that Pymiere also include a mirror of all Premiere Pro ExtendScript objects in Python so that modern IDE are able to autocomplete and add hint while coding.
+On top of the lib also include a mirror of all Premiere Pro ExtendScript objects in Python so that modern IDE are able to autocomplete and add hint while coding.
-This objects mirrors were autogenerated from Extendscript objects reflection interface.
+These objects mirrors were autogenerated from Extendscript objects reflection interface.

 ## Futur improvements
- - [ ] separate the generic part for communication between python and ExtendScript and the specific code for Premiere Pro, enabling use in other application (Photoshop, Encoder...)
+ - [ ] separate the generic part handling communication between python and ExtendScript from the specific code for Premiere Pro, enabling its use in other applications (Photoshop, Encoder...)
  - [ ] add more examples & more _wrappers_ functions
- - [ ] add support for Premiere events
+ - [ ] add support for Premiere _events_
  - [ ] add more documentation, docstrings...
- - [ ] build one python mirror of ExtendScript objects by version, as each Premiere version adds new objects/functions/properties
+ - [ ] build one Python mirror of ExtendScript objects by Premiere version, as each version adds new objects/functions/properties
  - [ ] add a way to simply customize a panel to call python functions